hindutva/hindutva.github.io/paganology/mediterranian/philosophy/platonism/_intro.md

 ### The ultimate cause
 - To Hen (τό ἕν), The One, First, The Good.
 Hence the the first “Hypostasis”.
-- "an entity that is beyond Being, transcending all physical reality, very little can actually be said, except that it is absolute Unity.
+- "an entity that is beyond +++(lower realms of )+++Being, transcending all physical reality, very little can actually be said, except that it is absolute Unity.
 However, we know empirically of its effect, the entire universe, and we must therefore suppose that the One is the carrier of, or rather identical with, a boundless sort of singular activity or energy. "

 ### Nous
 - the outer activity and effect of the First must be nous - pure and absolute “Consciousness”.
 Hence the the second “Hypostasis”.